-Dunguaire Castle resides alongside an inlet of Galway Bay just north of the village of Kinvara in western Ireland.
-The castle served as one of the strongholds built by Guaire's descendants, Lords of Aidhne, O'Heyne or Hynes, chieftains in 1520.
-It was one of minimally nine fortifications built in the region.
+Dunguaire Castle resides on the southeastern shore of Galway Bay, just north of the village of Kinvara in western Ireland.
+The castle was one of the strongholds built by Guaire's descendants, Lords of Aidhne, O'Heyne, or O'Hynes, chieftains in 1520.
+Its name is derived from Dun (fort) of King Guaire.
+It was one of at least nine fortifications constructed in the region.

-Dunguaire Castle was purchased in 1924 by Oliver St. John Gotary, a famous literary figure, who subsequently performed repairs on the castle.
-At this time, there was a great Celtic resurgence in Irish literature, thus Dunguaire Castle became a popular venue for meetings of literary revivalists such as Synge, Yates, Shaw and O'Casey.
+Dunguaire Castle was purchased in 1924 by Oliver St. John Gotary, a famous literary figure who subsequently performed repairs on the castle.
+At this time, there was a tremendous Celtic resurgence in Irish literature.
+Thus Dunguaire Castle became a popular venue for meetings of literary revivalists such as Synge, Yates, Shaw, and O'Casey.

-In 1954, the castle was purchased by Christobel Lady Amptill who completed restoration work begun by Oliver St. John Gotary.
+In 1954, the castle was purchased by Christobel Lady Amptill, who completed restoration work begun by Oliver St. John Gotary.
 Currently, Dunguaire Castle is managed by Shannon Development and still depicts a fine example of 16th century living.

 Dunguaire Castle is relatively small and built in the traditional Irish Tower House style, whose most predominant external feature is its 75-foot tall keep.
 There is also an outer curtain wall or bawn surrounding a courtyard.
 The bawn was primarily used to contain livestock rather than provide defensive measures.
 The structure also includes a towerlet or guard room at the courtyard's southwestern corner.
 At one time, only a single tower stood until it was joined to the main keep via an enclosed extension added during the 20th century.
 The Banquet Hall, with its thick stone walls and heavy oak tables, represents the best portion of Dunguaire Castle to visit.